 – Intensity = 100 can set up to 200.
 Lower values can be used to soften, instead of sharpen an image.

 – Radius = 0.5 (value in pixels).
-It acts on the finesse of the accent by adjusting the thickness on both sides of the contours considered.
-Over-tuning causes halos to form on the contours.
+It acts on the finesse of the accent by adjusting the thickness on both sides of the contours considered

-– Edge offset (specific setting for DxO) lets you homogenize the sharpness between the center and the edges of an image.
+– Edge offset (specific setting for DxO) lets you homogenize the sharpness between the center and the edges of an image always a little less clear-cut

 It is recommended to create a partial preset, e.g: “0 PARTIAL – Laowa 7.5” usable for photos taken under the same conditions.